CordetG/aurallusion/docs/GOALS.md

 ## File Hierarchy

-Note: For simplicity, Python will be used first and if possible, rust-lang integration will be added in the future.
+Note: For simplicity, Python will be used for the initial design and if possible, rust-lang integration will be added in the future.

 :exclamation: : This setup may be subject to change.